splunk/observability-workshop/content/en/tko/session-5/docs/edit-hpa.md

 {{% alert title="Workshop Question" color="danger" %}}

-What happens to the php-apache pods when the load test is stopped?
+What eventually happens to the php-apache pods when the load test is stopped?

 {{% /alert %}}